fMRIAnalysisCourse/fmri-analysis-course/README.md

 The most important goal of the course was to reduce the initial fear of trying something entirely new, which is, in fact, quite complex.
+And, YES, it includes a lot of *Harry Potter* content.

 How to become *neuroinfomagician*?